Left Hook Builds, Manages, & Supports

 Our many SaaS clients love Zapier for the incredible breadth of apps and low development costs.

 Zapier's Public App Partners report lower churn and delighted customers.

 Learn More about our Zapier Public App Development

 YES, and sorry for any confusion.
 Let's break this down.

-BUSINESSES that use software, use Zapier to automate tasks, and want to solve business process & workflow challenges for themselves (or sometimes their clients.)
+Our sister business Integration Helpers serves BUSINESSES that buy software, use Zapier to automate tasks, and want to solve business process & workflow challenges for themselves (or sometimes their clients.)

 If you fall into the BUSINESS category, then this page won't make much sense to you.
-Instead, check out our Custom Integrations & Workflow Intelligence page.
+Instead, check out Integration Helpers.

 On rare occasions, our prospective clients fit both descriptions.
 Definitely chat with us to figure out how we can best help!